ischasny/ipfs-camp-routing/README.md

 $ vim ~/.index-provider/config
 ```

-Add the following configuration block replacing the ProviderID with the one grabbed at the previous step:
+Add the following configuration block replacing the ProviderID with the kubo node peer ID grabbed at the previous step:

 ```
  "DirectAnnounce": {